CrystalW11/CrystalW11/README.md

 # 👋 Hi, I’m Crystal Warmack
-Data Analyst with 15+ years of experience interpreting and analyzing financial and operational data to support business strategy, compliance, and risk management in regulated environments.
+Compliance and Risk Data Analyst with 15+ years of experience analyzing financial and operational data to support compliance, risk management, and business strategy in regulated environments.
 Proficient in SQL, Excel, and Python for data querying, automation, and modeling.
 Experienced in developing reports, building dashboards, and identifying trends that improve forecasting, reduce risk, and increase operational efficiency.
 Known for cross-functional collaboration with audit, compliance, and engineering teams to optimize reporting systems and deliver actionable insights.
-Seeking to bring analytical depth and regulatory knowledge to a data-centric organization.
+Looking to leverage deep analytics and regulatory expertise to drive data-centric decision-making.

 # 🚀 My Technical Skills